-Any property owner who feels that the Assessment levied on the subject property is in error as a result of incorrect information being used to apply the foregoing method of assessment may file a written appeal with the President of the Board of BIMID or his or her designee.
+Any property owner who feels that the Assessment levied on the subject property is in error as a result of incorrect information being used to apply the foregoing method of assessment may file a written appeal with the Board of Directors of BIMID.
 Any such appeal is limited to correction of an assessment during the then current fiscal year.
-Upon the filing of any such appeal, the President of the Board or his or her designee will promptly review the appeal and any information provided by the property owner.
-If the President of the Board or his or her designee finds that the Assessment should be modified, the appropriate changes shall be made to the assessment roll.
-If any such changes are approved after the assessment roll has been filed with the County for collection, the President of the Board or his or her designee is authorized to refund to the property owner the amount of any approved reduction.
-Any dispute over the decision of the President of the Board or his or her designee shall be referred to the Board of Directors of BIMID and the decision of the Board shall be final.
+Upon the filing of any such appeal, the Board of Directors will promptly review the appeal and any information provided by the property owner.
+If the Board of Directors find that the Assessment should be modified, the appropriate changes shall be made to the assessment roll.
+If any such changes are approved after the assessment roll has been filed with the County for collection, the Board of Directors are authorized to refund to the property owner the amount of any approved reduction.